 Even before the COVID-19 pandemic, health and safety reporting was an important responsibility for businesses across the world.
 The pandemic has made that responsibility even more vital, as governments institute contact tracing to try to slow the spread of the disease.
 In order to allocate resources, companies need up-to-date information about the health of their employees.

 Avara Foods, a major player among the UK’s largest food businesses, supplies poultry products to some of Britain’s largest supermarkets and restaurant chains.
-One of K2 Software’s first UK customers, Avara Foods has been using K2 Software’s intelligent process automation platform (now called K2 Cloud) for over 20 years to streamline processes and deliver ongoing efficiencies for the business.
+One of K2 Software’s first UK customers, Avara Foods has been using K2 Software’s intelligent process automation platform (now called Nintex K2 Cloud) for over 20 years to streamline processes and deliver ongoing efficiencies for the business.
 But until recently, Avara was still using a labor-intensive paper-based process to manage accident reports for its 7,000 employees.

 Buried under a paper trail